agamagtdM10102148/commercialization-public/manufacture/desktop/prepare-recovery-tools.md

 # Prepare recovery tools for your Windows images

+> [!Tip]
+> If you want to reset a computer that runs Windows 10, see [Recovery options in Windows 10](http://windows.microsoft.com/en-us/windows-10/windows-10-recovery-options).

-When you’re creating Windows 10 and Windows Server images, update the recovery tools.
+OEMs: When you create custom Windows 10 and Windows Server images, update the recovery tools.

 ## [Windows Recovery Environment (Windows RE)](windows-recovery-environment--windows-re--technical-reference.md)
 Both Windows 10 and Windows Server include a recovery environment that can repair common causes of unbootable operating systems.

-Some customizations that you add to Windows should also be added to Windows RE to help make sure the systems can be restored:
+Some customizations that you add to Windows should also be added to Windows RE:

 | Customization | What do I need to update? |
 |---------------|---------------------------|